-An Opportunity for Tenants Buying from Landlords
+Opportunity For Tenants Buying From Landlords In Liverpool

-The number of enquiries we are receiving about private tenants buying from landlords is on the rise.
-This is due to some landlords offering first refusal (the opportunity to buy before it hits the open market) to existing tenants.
-Even if you don’t have this privilege, it might still be an option.
-It’s worth asking your Landlord if they would be willing to offer this to you in the event of a sale.
+We regularly receive questions from private tenants buying from landlords, often due to some landlords offering first refusal (the opportunity to buy before it hits the open market) to existing tenants.
+Even if you don’t have this privilege, it might still be an option and it is always worth asking your landlord if they would be willing to offer this to you in the event of a sale.

-The Government have cracked down on tax relief previously available on Buy to Lets.
-The changes have been “phased in” over a 4-year period.
-It is only now that they are starting to see the impact of these changes as they receive their tax bills.
+The government decided to crack down on tax relief previously available on Buy to Let Mortgages.
+The changes were brought in over a 4-year period and it is only now this has taken effect that they are starting to see the impact of these changes as they receive their tax bills.

-There are also advantages to the tenants buying from Landlords in these kind of circumstances.
+There are also advantages for the sitting tenants buying from Landlords in these kind of circumstances.
 Some are these are:

-- The Landlord may offer you a slight discount from the open market value because of the costs they are avoiding.
+- The landlord may offer you a slight discount from the open market value because of the costs they are avoiding.